saheethao/CODERS-IPD/IPD.md

 **C** | (3,3) | (0,5)
 **D** | (5,0) | (1,1)

-The Nash equilibrium of is mutual defection, that is both players choose **D**.
+The Nash equilibrium of is mutual defection - that is both players choose **D**.

 ### In Generalized Form
 Below are the same payoffs in a generalized form.
 The payoffs are denoted as R (reward), T (temptation), S (sucker), P (penalty).